India: Visual art

+Mathematics

+Significant mathematics began in India in the first millennium BCE.
+The Śulba Sūtras (literally, "Aphorisms of the Chords" in Vedic Sanskrit) (c.
+700–400 BCE) contain the earliest extant verbal expression of the Pythagorean theorem (although very likely it had been known to the Old Babylonians.)
+(Note: Ancient and medieval Indian mathematical works, all composed in Sanskrit usually consisted of two sections: sutras in which a set of rules or problems were stated with economy in verse, and a prose commentary that explained the problem in more detail and provided justification for the solution.)
+All mathematical works were orally transmitted until approximately 500 BCE; thereafter, they were transmitted both orally and in manuscript form.
+The oldest extant mathematical document produced on the Indian subcontinent is the birch bark Bakhshali manuscript from the 7th century CE.

+During the classical period of Indian mathematics (400 CE to 1200 CE), Aryabhata, Brahmagupta, Bhaskara II, Varāhamihira, and Madhava made important contributions.
+The decimal number system in use today was first recorded in Indian mathematics.
+Indian mathematicians made early contributions to the study of the concept of zero as a number, negative numbers, arithmetic, and algebra.
+Trigonometry was further advanced in India, and the modern definitions of sine and cosine were developed there.
+These mathematical concepts were transmitted to the Middle East, China, and Europe.
+A later landmark in Indian mathematics was the development of the series expansions for trigonometric functions (sine, cosine, and arc tangent) by mathematicians of the Kerala school in the 15th century CE.
+Their work, completed two centuries before the invention of calculus in Europe, provided the first example of a power series.
+(Note: Apart from geometric series) In the modern era, Srinivasa Ramanujan made fundamental contributions to number theory.

 Music

 India contains a wide array of musical practices, including many different folk musics from different regions.
 Indian classical music has Vedic origins, and split in the 13th century into the two main traditions of Hindustani and Carnatic music.
-Hindustani is associated with North India and more improvisational, featuring instruments such as the sitar and tabla, and Carnatic is South Indian and more focused on written compositions such as the kriti, while both styles contain common elements such as the raga melodic framework and tala rhythmic meter.
-Indian music has influenced western genres, notably rock and jazz musicians during the 1960s counterculture.
+Hindustani is associated with North India and is more improvisational, featuring instruments such as the sitar and tabla, and Carnatic is South Indian and more focused on written compositions such as the kriti, while both styles contain common elements such as the raga melodic framework and tala rhythmic meter.
+Indian music has influenced western genres, including rock and jazz musicians during the 1960s counterculture.

-Filmi is music written for Indian cinema, generally composed by music directors and sung by playback singers.
+Indian film music is music written for Indian cinema, generally composed by music directors and sung by playback singers.
 Modern Indian pop takes influences from classical, folk, and western pop music.